Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: Measuring cultural distance from the WVS

+The added value of the encompassing new measure, both in the use of marginal distributions of the cultural traits over the aggregated means, and in the introduction of the network component, can be highlighted by inspecting more closely the overall sample of countries and some national cultural networks.

-The colouring of the points relates to the groups defined by \cite{IngWel2005} in their map (Figure \ref{IWmap}): if a pair of countries belongs to the same group, then the corresponding point in the plot takes the identifying color of that group, else the point takes the color grey.
-Not surprisingly, the colored points tend to be located in the left-lower part of the plots: countries belonging to the same group tend to be culturally closer than countries belonging to different groups.
-But there are exceptions, with countries the are distant in their cultural traits dependencies (large \texttt{ParCorr} value) but near in their general attitude toward individual cultural traits (low \texttt{CulturalMap} or \texttt{MargDistr} values), and vice versa.
-In particular, it appears that distances of \texttt{African-Islamic} and \texttt{South Asia} countries may be affected by the consideration of the cultural trait networks, as there are many instances in these groups with high \texttt{ParCorr} distance but low \texttt{CulturalMap} or \texttt{MargDistr} distances (top left corner of Figures \ref{fig:MAPvsEDD} and \ref{fig:SYMBvsEDD}).
-To further explore the dependencies between the different distance measures, we evaluate how much each distance accounts in predicting the existing Cultural Map distance.
-As distances are dyadic objects, we adopt a Social Relations Regression Model (SRRM) for this analysis \citep{warner1979new}.
-The model accounts for statistical dependencies between distances that relate to the same node with the inclusion of random effects for each node.
-Coherently with the graphical modelling analysis, we consider the Bayesian implementation of \cite{hoff2009multiplicative}, implemented in the \texttt{amen} R package.
+The colouring of the points in Figure \ref{fig:distances} relates to the groups defined by \cite{IngWel2005} and applied in\ Figure \ref{fig:map6} and Figure \ref{fig:nodedyadtriad}: if a pair of countries belongs to the same group, then the corresponding point in the plot takes the identifying colour of that group, else the point takes the colour grey.
+As it is evident, the coloured points tend to be located in the left-lower part of the plots: countries belonging to the same group tend to be culturally closer than countries belonging to different groups.
+This is remarkable in Figure \ref{fig:IWvsJDM}, much less so in Figure \ref{fig:IWvsJDN}.
+The latter shows many cases in which countries are distant in their cultural traits dependencies (large \texttt{JD network} value) but near in their general attitude toward individual cultural traits (low \texttt{IW index} or \texttt{JD marginals} values), and vice versa.
+In particular, it appears that distances of African-Islamic and South Asia countries may be affected by the consideration of the cultural trait networks, as there are many instances in these groups with high \texttt{JD network} distance but low \texttt{IW index} or \texttt{JD marginals} distances (top left corner of Figures \ref{fig:IWvsJDN}).
+In terms of bilateral cultural distances, some country pairs can be very similar in the role played by one of the \texttt{JD index} components (e.g. Pakistan-Thailand and United States-Philippines have very close \texttt{JD marginals}) but they can be very distant in term of the other component.
+This heterogeneity in national cultural configurations gives strong evidence to a multifaceted global cultural diversity.

-Table \ref{tab:reg} confirms how \texttt{ParCorr} is the distance that is least correlated with the \texttt{Cultural Map} distance (model SSRM1 has the largest variance), whereas the inclusion of \texttt{MargDistr} in the model significantly aids in predicting the \texttt{Cultural Map} distance.

-Taking all results into consideration, we define a final cultural distance index as the sum of the \texttt{MargDistr} and \texttt{ParCorr} distances: